HiDVFS: Hierarchical Multi-Agent DVFS for Real-Time OpenMP DAG Workloads: Design of HiDVFS

 Careful selection of hyperparameters, including batch size, learning rate, discount factor, planning count, and exploration parameters, is essential for ensuring stable training.
 Additionally, clearly defining target metrics for makespan and energy consumption facilitates better convergence toward efficient performance.
 In our case study, we determine hyperparameters through a grid search.

 Achieving the target minimum makespan in regular workloads is straightforward when allocating all available cores at the highest frequency.
 However, this method may not be optimal for irregular workloads, as explained in the background section, due to workload characteristics.
 Energy consumption presents a more complex challenge as it depends on both power consumption and execution time.
-Specifically, lowering the operating frequency reduces instantaneous power consumption but increases execution time, potentially leading to higher overall energy usage.
-This relationship can be expressed as:

-where energy is the total energy consumed by all parallel applications, power is the rate of energy usage at a given frequency and core count assigned to each application, and execution time is the duration of execution of each application.

-To approximate the minimum energy consumption and makespan, we evaluate four different scenarios: \begin{enumerate} \item Running applications sequentially at the lowest frequency with all cores assigned. \item Running applications sequentially at the lowest frequency with only one core assigned. \item Running applications sequentially at the highest frequency with all cores assigned. \item Running applications sequentially at the highest frequency with only one core assigned. \end{enumerate} The lowest energy consumption and makespan are determined by selecting the lowest values from these scenarios. \ed{This assumes minimum scaling for our workloads, though not universally true; it serves as a practical baseline for target setting.}
+Specifically, lowering the operating frequency reduces instantaneous power consumption but increases execution time, potentially leading to higher overall energy usage. \review{Energy is power integrated over execution time, summed across the parallel applications.
+To approximate the minimum energy and makespan targets we take the minima over four extreme static settings, running applications sequentially at the lowest or highest frequency with one or all cores assigned (enumerated in the supplementary material).} \ed{This assumes minimum scaling for our workloads, though not universally true; it serves as a practical baseline for target setting.} \review{Because the energy-optimal static frequency can lie strictly between these extremes, the evaluation validates the extreme-based targets against a full static-frequency sweep (Section~\ref{sub:rt_eval}): the interior optimum is within 8\% of the extreme-based energy target on TX2 and coincides with $f_{\max}$ on RubikPi, and with $\beta{=}1$ (makespan-first) the energy target serves only as a normalisation anchor.}

 We impose a thermal limit of 50\(^\circ\)C, similar to the approach in \cite{kim2021ztt}, to reward the thermal management agent.
 Priority adjustments are based on the total target makespan, shaping the reward signals to encourage policies that meet or exceed these baselines in efficiency and stability.
 By balancing the trade-offs between frequency scaling and core allocation, the system aims to achieve optimal energy efficiency without compromising performance, ensuring sustainable and effective resource utilization.